 Mini carabiners for your big wall bivy

-To make an organized camp on a big wall, you’ll need probably at least a dozen spare carabiners to clip things securely onto your ledge.
+To make an organized camp on a big wall, you’ll need 10-20 spare carabiners to clip things securely onto your ledge.

-Try to avoid scavenging carabiners from your lead rack to clip stuff to your bivy.
+Avoid scavenging carabiners from your lead rack to clip stuff to your bivy.
 (Ask me how I know this.)
-This will definitely slow you down in the morning when you break down your camp and then restore the carabiners to the proper spot.
+This will definitely slow you down in the morning when you break down your camp and then need to restore the carabiners to the proper spot.

 Get all of them the same unique color.
 That way you know they’re for camping-only, and you don't get them mixed up with your lead rack.